Pinafore/fact-repetition/README.md

 Make sure to use `git-lfs` to pull the model checkpoints too alongside the code.

+## Content-Aware Data

+Our data is available on huggingface [here](https://huggingface.co/datasets/nbalepur/KARL)!

 ## Install python dependencies
 1. If you are using `conda`, consider creating a new environment, and make sure to run `conda install pip` so that the following dependencies are installed